andydevs/blog/_drafts/experiments-with-css-grid.md

 Also note: I'll be using SCSS for this project.
 It makes code more concise and easy to read

-Check out the project on [GitHub](https://github.com/andydevs/css-grid-blog-homepage-example) for more details on the coing and tools used to make this website.
+Check out the project on [GitHub](https://github.com/andydevs/css-grid-blog-homepage-example) for more details on the coding and tools used to make this website.

 ## Starting with the Content